abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 11. What Would Actually Help

-Three hypotheses were tested and rejected; one held.
+Several candidate explanations were examined.
+Their status varies, and it is worth being precise about which were tested and which were merely unavailable.

-**Rejected: architecture.** YOLOv8s outperformed Faster R-CNN on all 14 classes with a quarter of the parameters, without changing which classes fail.
+**Weakened: architecture.** YOLOv8s outperformed Faster R-CNN on all 14 classes with a quarter of the parameters, yet the class ordering was essentially unchanged.
+Two detectors cannot eliminate architecture as a factor, but the persistence of the ordering across substantially different designs makes it unlikely to be the primary driver.

-**Rejected: training-set size.** ρ = +0.055 (p = 0.85) against per-class mAP.
+**No relationship found: training-set size.** ρ = +0.055 (p = 0.85) against per-class mAP.
+Note this uses image count; box count, positive-image prevalence, and annotation completeness were not separately modelled.

-**Rejected: input resolution.** Native images are 3072×3072, a 6× downsample to 512px.
-A median Calcification box becomes roughly 27×27 pixels at input scale — above the 32px COCO "small object" threshold and well within YOLOv8's finest detection stride of 8px.
-Resolution is unlikely to be limiting for these classes.
+**Untested: input resolution.** Native images are 3072×3072, a 6× downsample to 512px input, at which a median Calcification box spans roughly 27×27 pixels — above the 32px COCO small-object threshold.
+This box-size analysis does not support resolution as the primary explanation, but it does not rule it out: radiographic findings may depend on texture and contrast that survive poorly at 6× downsampling regardless of box extent.
+A controlled 512 versus 1024 experiment would be required, and was not run.

-**Held: inter-radiologist agreement.** ρ = +0.727 against the WBF split, +0.802 against independent consensus labels, robust to partial correlation and leave-one-out.
+**Unavailable: targeted data augmentation.** Of 535 images containing the high-headroom classes that were absent from the training subset, 442 are already allocated to validation or test; adding them would constitute leakage.
+Only 26 usable images remain.
+This means the intervention could not be performed within this dataset — it is not evidence that additional data would fail to help.

-Given that, the useful directions are not more data or bigger models:
+**Confidence ranking, not calibration.** At threshold 0.001 the model produces 889 Calcification predictions across 61 of 67 test images, of which 13% reach IoU ≥ 0.5, with hit rate rising monotonically from 7.5% (conf 0.001–0.01) to 60% (conf ≥ 0.25).
+The score ordering is therefore informative.
+This does not establish calibration for the class, which would require a per-class reliability curve and ECE; it shows only that low-confidence Calcification predictions are predominantly incorrect and would not become usable by rescaling.

-- **Report agreement alongside per-class metrics.** A benchmark number on a low-agreement class conflates model capability with label consistency, and the two should be separable.
+**Supported: inter-radiologist agreement.** ρ = +0.727 against the WBF split, +0.802 against independent consensus labels, robust to partial correlation and leave-one-out.

-- **Model annotation uncertainty explicitly** rather than collapsing radiologists into a single consensus box — soft targets or per-annotator supervision.
+Directions that follow:

-- **Target the classes with real headroom.** The ceiling analysis identifies Calcification, Other lesion, and Pneumothorax as the only classes where substantial achievable performance goes unrealised.
-Pneumothorax in particular combines high annotation agreement (0.585 ceiling) with very few training examples (96), making it the one case where more data is plausibly the fix.
+- **A controlled resolution experiment** — the one hypothesis the box-size analysis leaves genuinely open.
-**A targeted data experiment was attempted and found infeasible.** The ceiling analysis identified Pneumothorax, Calcification, and Other lesion as the only classes with substantial unrealised headroom.
-Of the 535 images containing these findings that were absent from the training subset, 442 are already allocated to validation or test — adding them would constitute leakage.
-Only 26 usable images remain, raising the training set from 3,075 to 3,101 (under 1%).
-The class-balanced sampler and stratified split between them had already allocated nearly every existing rare-class image, so no meaningful data augmentation is available within this dataset.
+- **Report agreement alongside per-class metrics**, so model capability and label consistency are separable.
-- **Extend to all 22 local labels** to raise n beyond 14, which is the binding constraint on statistical power here.
+- **Model annotation uncertainty explicitly** rather than collapsing radiologists into a single consensus box.